New players pose additional threats to Jerusalem tensions

 With the Palestinians scheduled to hold elections next month, both President Mahmoud Abbas and his Hamas rivals have tried to portray themselves as defenders of Jerusalem.

-While Hamas is not believed to be directly involved in the latest rocket fire, the group has done little to stop it — and may be tacitly encouraging it — as a message of solidarity with Palestinians in the holy city.
+While Hamas is not believed to be directly involved in the latest rocket fire, it has done little to stop it — and may be tacitly encouraging it — as a message of solidarity with Jerusalem Palestinians.

 Netanyahu, meanwhile, is desperately trying to hold on to power after Israeli elections last month ended in deadlock for a fourth consecutive time.

 Netanyahu has courted the support of “Religious Zionism,” a far-right party with loose ties to Lehava.
-Netanyahu’s outreach to Religious Zionism appears to have emboldened Lehava, long confined to the Israeli fringes, to demonstrate.
+This outreach appears to have emboldened Lehava.
 With just over a week to form a new coalition, Netanyahu seems unlikely to rein in the group or its supporters.

 “The question lurking in the background is to what extent has Netanyahu’s failure to form a coalition shaped the clashes and the government’s reaction,” commentator Nadav Eyal wrote in the Yediot Ahronot daily.
 “There are simply too many matches that might get lit.”